ncatlab/nlab-content/pages/4/1/0/1/1014/content.md

 1. Do you mean with "infinite picture" a finite picture with dots on it?

-2. Why can't one write the same picture as a dingle dot with an arrow to itself?
+2. Why can't one write the same picture as a single dot with an arrow to itself?

 _Toby_: